samtron1412/docs/soc/ctry/usa/usa.md

 with the "advice and consent" of the U.S. Senate, form a council of advisers generally known as the President's "Cabinet"

+the Secretaries of Agriculture, Commerce, Defense, Education, Energy, Health and Human Services, Homeland Security, Housing and Urban Development, Interior, Labor, State, Transportation, Treasury, and Veterans Affairs, and the Attorney General.

 #### Executive Office of the President

 - White House staff